soelgary/MapWatch/MapsService/README.md

 What can this code do?
 ======================

-This code is all of the backend code for our map personalization detecting tool.
+This is all of the backend code for our map personalization detecting tool.
 It can do quite a few things.
 1. Crawl Google Maps and Bing Maps
-3. Create and host Amazon Mechanical Turk HIT's
+3. Create and host Amazon Mechanical Turk(MTurk) HIT's to detect border changes
 4. REST api for admin interface to MTurk responses

 Getting Started
 ===============

+### Environment

+The versions of the tools and technology used are as follows.

+1. Ubuntu 14.04
+2. Java 7
+3. Maven 3

 ### Set Up Maven Repository